Appearance

 ./scripts/deploy-pages.sh admin # Admin app only (schemastack.io/admin)

-./scripts/deploy-pages.sh spread # Spread app only (schemastack.io)The script builds each site from source and deploys to Cloudflare Pages:
+./scripts/deploy-pages.sh website # Public website only (schemastack.io)The script builds each site from source and deploys to Cloudflare Pages:

 | Site | Source repo | Build | CF Pages project |